The 6 Best Eye Heating Masks (for Dry Eyes & Blepharitis)

 Eye massagers are also known to help with dark circles and eye wrinkle reduction (as long as you don’t mind looking like a cyborg while you’re using them).

-The only con is that this heated eye massager may not be the best tool for dry eyes (due to the dry heat and the fact that it doesn’t reach 110 F), and is more recommended for headaches and migraines (many times caused by eye problems).
+The only con is that this heated eye massager may not be the best tool for dry eyes (due to the dry heat and the fact that it doesn’t reach 110 F), and is more recommended for headaches and migraines (often caused by eye problems).

 While most consumers love the relaxing effect of the Renpho eye massager, a few have warned to properly adjust the device around pressure points to avoid too much pressure on the eyes and possible eye damage.